BlogHow to manage Notion version control in 2026

 2. Standardize change requests and checkpoints for critical pages.

-3. Export key pages to PDF for Papermark sharing with audit logs and watermarks.
+3. Share Notion pages directly via Papermark's Notion integration with audit logs and watermarks.

 4. Lock major versions and keep immutable snapshots for approvals.